The Top Adjustable Bed Frame: Amerisleep

 The biggest influences in our adjustable bed comparison and people’s reviews appear to be transparency and value.
 Consumers want to get what they are expecting based on salespeople’s and brand’s claims.
 Those that offer little information or are not fully transparent on pricing and warranties ranked lower in consumer rating and our comparison, with good reason.

-It goes without saying the most people want to get a good price relative to the features and durability of their adjustable bed.
+It goes without saying the most people desire to get a good price relative to the features and durability of their adjustable bed.
 With the rise of the internet, buyers can now easily compare pricing and features, so those brands offering better values are faring better than brands sticking to outdated models with high markups and high-pressure sales.

 Keep your budget in mind when shopping for an adjustable bed.
 You can invest in your health without going broke.
 Set your budget and stick to your guns.
 There are plenty of good deals out there.
 Retailers often have huge discounts near holidays.
 If you don’t see a bed you like in your budget, wait until the next big sale and take another look.